UBCx-Software-Construction/intro-to-softconst-lecture-starters/README.md

 # Running Your Files

-## Overview

 We've set up the project structure for you, so once you download the files, you should be able to run each project and its tests individually!

-How do you run a test suite or a main() method, you might ask?
-No worries -- here's a step-by-step guide.
+And now we have step-by-step guides on how to run tests or a main() method.

 [Set up your tests](#the-hell-for-leather-overview) | [Detailed Troubleshooting](#detailed-troubleshooting) | [Run main methods](#running-main)